rfries/enig4s/README.md

 For details, see [Michael Hörenberg's naval Enigma project](https://enigma.hoerenberg.com/index.php?cat=The%20U534%20messages&page=P1030671).

-Note that this is not "breaking" Enigma, since the complete machine configuration is included with the encrypted text.
-This simulates how someone with the correct machine settings would decode a received message.
-Breaking Enigma involved a number of other machines and quite a large amount of language and military analysis which is not trivially automated.

 ### Planned Additions

-These features are still in progress:
+These items are still in progress:

 - Support for Enigma K stepping (gear/cog drive)
-- Support for TypeX stepping (with static wheels)
+- Support for TypeX stepping (with static wheels) and TypeX style plugboard.